Democratic Party (Mongolia): Founding and early years

 After the 1990 democratic revolution, Mongolia became a country with a multi-party system.
-The democratic revolution transformed Mongolia from a single party communist state into a dynamic democracy.
-Those who pioneered the democratic revolution established political parties such as the Mongolian National Progress Party and Mongolian Social Democratic Party during the Democratic Revolution.
+The democratic revolution transformed Mongolia from a single-party communist state into a dynamic democracy.
+Those who pioneered the democratic revolution established political parties such as the Mongolian National Progress Party (MNPP) and Mongolian Social Democratic Party (MSDP) during the Democratic Revolution.

+The Democratic Union coalition, between the Mongolian National Democratic Party (merger of the MNPP and the Mongolian Democratic Party) and the MSDP, saw its first major victory in the 1996 election, where the ex-communist Mongolian People's Revolutionary Party was out of power for the first time since 1921.
+Despite the electoral success, the democratic government would oversee four years of rampant party infighting, unstable governance and economic slowdown.

+The democratic opposition faced an electoral wipeout in the 2000 parliamentary election, winning only a single seat in the State Great Khural.
+Furthermore, the assassination of Sanjaasürengiin Zorig in 1998 led to the breakaway of Zorig's allies and the formation of the Civil Will Party.

 On 6 December 2000, five political parties – including the Mongolian National Democratic Party, Mongolian Social Democratic Party and others merged and established the Democratic Party of Mongolia.

-On 1 April 2006, a party convention elected Tsakhiagiin Elbegdorj as the Party Leader.
-Four candidates ran for the elections and in the first round.
-Elbegdorj won 46%, Erdeniin Bat-Uul won 40% and two other candidates won the rest.
-Without an absolute majority, a second ballot between the leading candidates resulted in Tsakhiagiin Elbegdorj winning with 57.2% of votes.
+On 1 April 2006, a party convention elected Tsakhiagiin Elbegdorj as the party leader.
+Four candidates had run for the party leadership elections in the first round.
+Elbegdorj won 46% of the vote, Erdeniin Bat-Uul won 40% and two other candidates won the rest.
+Without an absolute majority, a second ballot between the leading candidates resulted in Elbegdorj winning with 57.2% of the votes.

-On 30 August 2008, the National Consultative Committee of Democratic Party elected Norovyn Altankhuyag as new leader of the Party.
+On 30 August 2008, the National Consultative Committee of Democratic Party elected Norovyn Altankhuyag as the new leader of the party.